PicanhaLabs/blog/_posts/backbone-and-rest-api.md

 ### Try it yourself!

 [Download this on my Github](https://github.com/renie/backbone-node-sample), run **node server.js** and try it at **localhost:3000/getAll.html**.
 I'm sure you will understand it much better.
-It's very simple and can easy your start if you are starting with [Backbone].
+It's very simple and can ease your start if you are starting with [Backbone].